igabhix001/Retistar---Real-Time-Statically-Arbitrage-betting/backend/readme.md

 if pip not work try this command

 #
-pip install -r requirements.txt --breaks-system-packages
+pip install -r requirements.txt --break-system-packages

 #